CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_cluster.html.markdown

 To access the ith object of the results obtained, use `data.intersight_storage_net_app_cluster.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `cluster_health_status`:(string) The health status of the cluster.
+Possible states are ok, ok-with-suppressed, degraded, and unreachable.
 * `create_time`:(string) The time when this managed object was created.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `key`:(string) Unique identifier of NetApp Cluster across data center.
 * `location`:(string) Location of the storage controller.
 * `management_address`:(string) FQDN or IP Address of Storage Cluster.
 * `mod_time`:(string) The time when this managed object was last modified.